 Sometimes my readers email me with a general comment after reading a post and I always encourage them to post the comments on the actual blog because it might be useful to someone else.
 This is how a community grows and how a blog gets seen.
 It also lets the blogger know that a particular topic is of interest, so this feedback is really useful.

 -Share their offerings.
-Many bloggers have courses, books, an online shop (mine is here), and more.
+Many bloggers have courses, books (my France travel tips one is here and my blogging eBook), an online shop (mine is here), and more.
 Even if you’re not in the market for something, maybe others in your network are, so if you think a blogger’s offering is worth a look, share it!

 -Talk about their content (both online and offline).
 If there was a post that really spoke to you or that you think others might find helpful, tell someone!
 Go old fashioned and talk about the site or blog post in person with people you know.

 –Leave them a testimonial.
 If you enjoy my blog, would you mind leaving me a testimonial here?
 It’s an amazing gift for any blogger, content creator, or small business owner.